wangch/rippled/src/ripple/app/paths/README.md

 2. Six degrees of separation.
  * If sending value through individual's account, expect no path to have more than six hops.
  * According to [Facebook studies](https://www.facebook.com/notes/facebook-data-team/anatomy-of-facebook/10150388519243859) as of late 2011, its users are separated by fewer than five steps.
- * By using XRP for bridging the most complicated path expected is usually:
+ * By using ICC for bridging the most complicated path expected is usually:
- * source -> gateway -> XRP -> gateway -> destination
+ * source -> gateway -> ICC -> gateway -> destination
 3. Pareto principle.
  * Good liquidity is often reusable.
  * Concentrate on the most liquid gateways to serve almost everybody.